 Rising up from the center of Edinburgh is the famous Edinburgh Castle.
 Wherever you go in Edinburgh, there it is, the castle, proudly towering over the rest of the city.
 With its prominence and history, visitors arrive by the hundreds every day to tour its sites.
 Did you know that Edinburgh Castle is the most visited […]

 Are you planning a trip to Edinburgh?
 Sure, you can’t miss the Edinburgh Castle, the Royal Mile, dinner in a pub, and whisky tasting, but you also cannot miss the best views of Edinburgh.
 No trip to Edinburgh would be complete without a climb up Arthur’s Seat or a view from the Scott Monument.
-Where to Get the Best Views of […]
+In this guide, we’ll break down the […]

 For one of the most spectacular views on the Isle of Skye, do not miss the Quiraing.
 These dramatic cliffs are gorgeous, rain or shine.
-Our Experience Hiking the Quiraing The hike around the Quiraing was high on our list.
+The hike around the Quiraing was high on our list.
 There is no better way to see the scenery than hiking around the Quiraing.
-Of […]
+Of course, this is Scotland, and […]

 The Isle of Skye is one of Scotland’s most popular destinations.
 It may seem like a long drive to get there, but by adding in scenic pitstops along the way, you can turn the journey into a sightseeing adventure.
 In fact, the journey through Scotland is almost as good as the destination!
 There are multiple […]